Top 5 Recommended Memory Cards Fuji X100V

 Fujifilm X100V Video Specs & Record Times

-The Fujifilm X100V will record 4k with a bitrate of 200Mbps.
+The Fujifilm X100V will record 4 K with a bitrate of 200Mbps.
 For those of you not too familiar with bitrate, this is very good.
-This is twice the bitrate of any Sony camera and even more than the Nikon cameras.
+It is twice the bitrate of any Sony camera and even more than the Nikon cameras.

-You have a record limit of 10 minutes with 4k and a record limit of 15 minutes with 1080p video.
+You have a record limit of 10 minutes for 4k videos and 15 minutes for 1080p videos.

 To give you an idea of how much data the 200Mbps will take, here is a chart of record times based on memory card sizes.